npanczyk/2025-panczyk-kan/README.md

 snakemake kan -j1
 ```

-Note, we have not provided hyperparameter tuning in the snakemake workflow, but feel free to explore ``workflow/scripts/hypertuning.py" for a good place to start.
+Note: we have not provided hyperparameter tuning in the snakemake workflow, but feel free to explore ``workflow/scripts/hypertuning.py" for a good place to start.

 ## License